Last updated: September 26, 2024

 While the idea of paying off your mortgage early may be tempting, there are a few factors to consider before making extra payments:

 • Financial stability: You may want to ensure that you have a stable financial situation with enough emergency savings and no high-interest debts.
-Prioritize your financial needs and obligations before allocating additional funds towards your mortgage.
+Consider prioritizing your financial needs and obligations before allocating additional funds towards your mortgage.

 • Interest rate: Compare the interest rate on your mortgage with the potential return you could earn by investing the funds elsewhere.
 If your mortgage interest rate is low, you may consider investing your money instead to potentially yield higher returns in the future.
 Consult with a trusted financial advisor if you think this is a strategy worth considering in your situation.